pyodide/pyodide/docs/development/core.md

     decref(b)
     decref(c)
 ```
 Freeing all references at the end of the function allows us to separate reference counting boilerplate from the "actual logic" of the function definition.
 When a function does correct error propogation, there will be many different execution paths, roughly linearly many in the length of the function.
 For example, the above psuedocode could exit in five different ways: `do_something` could raise an exception, `do_something_else` could raise an exception, `a + b` could raise an exception, `some_func` could raise an exception, or the function could return successfully.
-(Even a python function like `def f(a,b,c,d): return (a + b) * c - d` has four execution paths.)
+(Even a Python function like `def f(a,b,c,d): return (a + b) * c - d` has four execution paths.)
 The point of the `try`/`finally` block is that we know the resources are freed correctly without checking once for each execution path.

 To do this, we divide any function that produces more than a couple of owned `PyObject*`s or `JsRef`s into several "segments".
 The more owned references there are in a function and the longer it is, the more important it becomes to follow this style carefully.